First National Bank (Ladysmith, WI)

 Article Text

-Wisconsin Bank Fails.
-Washington, June 3.-The president of the First National bank of Ladysmith, Wis., has advised the comptroller of the currency that the directors have voted unanimously to close its doors temporarily, and at their request the National Bank Examiner Peter R. Earling has taken charge.
-Examiner Earling has been appoint receiver.
-The resources and liabi ities of the bank on March 16, 1906 the date of the last report of the COP dition were $83,420.
-The bank's cap. ital was $25,000 and deposits $42,659.
+Bank Closes.
+Washington, June 3.-The presid ent of the First National bank of Ladysmith, wis., has advised his controller of the currency that the directors have voted unanimously to close its doors temporarily, and at their request Peter R. Earling, national bank examiner, has taken charge and appointed receiver.

 Article from Valentine Democrat, June 8, 1905